AndersDeath/diary2/000-current.md

 # 14 September - Wednesday - Saint-Perersburg

 Finally, I started training rhetorics.
 I just applied an course on Edx.
 It's remote thing, and consequently extrimely convinient. the rest of the day I was working on survey, drsmile release.
 Also I've made a small tool that can help me in learning english texts.
 I deloyed it to github and can use it by github pages.
+Now I am goint to drive a bit in neighbourhood.
+Maybe I wil buy some drings.
+I haven't decoded yet.